 1. Clarify Your Motivation

 The first of the 10 Steps to Remodel a Bathroom might be the most important: ask yourself why you want to remodel your bathroom.
-The answer if you should actually go through with a renovation.
+The answer will determine if you should actually go through with a renovation.
 It will help you direct your budget.

-- So get as specific as you can when you answer this question:
+So get as specific as you can when you answer these questions:

 - Do you feel your bathroom is dreary or dark?